HitGrab/finder/docusaurus/docs/rules/effects/rule-effects.md

 ```

 :::tip
-Changes triggered inside an effect callback are processed silently, and do not trigger Events.
+Changes triggered inside an ruleEffect callback are processed silently, and do not trigger Events.
 :::